-- I. When a fundraising activity is organized by and/or dedicated to a single campus organization or program, the fundraising procedures are established by that program and/or organization in keeping with fundraising policies prescribed by the College. - II.
-Fundraising for the overall College is carried out through the Office of Alumni Affairs and/or the Office of the Director of Fundraising.
+When a fundraising activity is organized by and/or dedicated to a single campus organization or program, the fundraising procedures are established by that program and/or organization in keeping with fundraising policies prescribed by the College.
+The organization is responsible for following all college policies.